 It’s also possible (read: extremely likely) that there’s something I’ve missed or otherwise just plain don’t know about.
 I’m also probably being a bit pessimistic about the costs involved, and at the same time overly optimistic about the ease of actually building this sort of thing.

 There are a few open protocols for live video streaming; the two most worth focusing on are HTTP Live Streaming (also known as HLS), and MPEG-DASH.
-Both of these operate under the same basic principle; you have a master playlist file that refers to the various quality level playlist files, and those quality playlist files contain a list of short (usually 20- to 30-second long) video segments.
+Both of these operate under the same basic principle; you have a master playlist file that refers to the various quality level playlist files, and those quality playlist files contain a list of short video segments.
+(The segments are usually 20 seconds long for pre-recorded video, and 2 seconds long for live streams; the segment length has various tradeoffs in terms of bandwidth usage and latency.)

-There are three basic configurations of these segment files; you can either have an offline, fully-seekable stream (where the playlist is already complete), you can have a live stream (where the playlist basically only has the last segment or two), or you can have a DVR-style seekable stream (where the playlist grows as time goes on and there’s a marker at the end of it indicating it should be periodically reloaded).
+There are three basic configurations of these segment files; you can either have an offline, fully-seekable stream (where the playlist is already complete), you can have a live stream (where the playlist basically only has the most recent processed segment), or you can have a DVR-style seekable stream (where the playlist grows as time goes on and there’s a marker at the end of it indicating it should be periodically reloaded).

 On the client side, the client is responsible for choosing a quality level’s stream, and is able to switch between them as network conditions permit.
 A typical naïve implementation is to simply fill a buffer of upcoming segments, and if the buffer dips down too low, switch to a lower quality, and if the buffer is full, switch to a higher quality.